 Nevermind was officially released on Monday, September 24, 1991.
 Other albums that dropped that day included Soundgarden’s Badmotorfinger, Red Hot Chili Peppers’ Blood Sugar Sex Magik, and A Tribe Called Quest’s The Low End Theory.

 That night, Nirvana played at Boston’s Axis club to a sold-out crowd.
-DGC Records had modest expectations, shipping just 46,251 copies of Nevermind to the US and 35,000 to the UK.
+DGC Records had shipped just 46,251 copies of Nevermind to the US and 35,000 to the UK, expecting modest sales.

 Demand popped off.